Profitbase/Episode-Docs/articles/invision/docs/sqlscripts/howto/sqlscriptservice.md

 `LoadByName`

 Executes a SQL Script, specified by its object Name, and returns the data set from the query.

+> [!NOTE]
-Note that the SQL Script must be configured to return data.
+> The SQL Script must be configured to return data.

 ```csharp
 public DataTable LoadByName(string scriptName, Dictionary<string, object> paramValues = null)